 Will I need a flashlight?

-Can I bring my stash?
+Can I consume cannabis during my visit?

 What if I lose something?
 Is there a lost and found?

 To inquire about items left behind from your Esalen visit, please send an email including your name, the date you checked out, and a description of the missing item/s to email@example.com, or leave a message at 831-667-3019.

 Must I Get Naked?
 Is Esalen a Nudist Colony?